LasseHaslev/ultimate-vimrc/README.md

 # Ultimate .vimrc
 This is **my personal version** of the ultimate basic vim setup, based on [**JeffreyWay/.vimrc**](https://gist.github.com/JeffreyWay/6753834) and some inspiration from [**Amix/vimrc**](https://github.com/amix/vimrc).

-This branch is based on the [ultimate-vimrc](https://github.com/LasseHaslev/ultimate-vimrc), that is meant as a general starting point for vim, and contains the essentiels building blocks for a powerfull vim editor.
+This branch is based on the [ultimate-vimrc](https://github.com/LasseHaslev/ultimate-vimrc), that is meant as a general starting point for vim, and contains the essential building blocks for a powerful vim editor.

 This personal version of is modified to be perfect for my workflow, where I mostly work with html, javascript and php with Laravel.

-**I really recomend checking out this serie [Vim Mastery](https://laracasts.com/series/vim-mastery) from [Jeffrey Way](https://twitter.com/jeffrey_way) to get a full understanding of the power of vim text editor.**
+> I really recomend checking out this serie [Vim Mastery](https://laracasts.com/series/vim-mastery) from [Jeffrey Way](https://twitter.com/jeffrey_way) to get a full understanding of the power of vim text editor.

-##Install
+## Install

-I recomend using MacVim.
-Make sure you have the lastest version of [MacVim](https://code.google.com/p/macvim/) installed.
+I recommend using MacVim.
+Make sure you have the last version of [MacVim](https://code.google.com/p/macvim/) installed.

-Make shure you hav **npm** installed.
+Make sure you have [npm](https://brew.sh/index_no) and [Homebrew](https://brew.sh/index_no) installed.

 Then run the following line in your terminal